intrinio/python-sdk/docs/CompanyApi.md

 #### News Article Body

-Returns the body of a news article.
-This endpoint requires additional authorization beyond basic news access.
+Returns the body of a news article for moody sources.
+This endpoint requires additional authorization beyond basic news access and is for your internal use only - no display.
 Please see a representative for details.

 [//]: # (END_OVERVIEW)